Springbrook National Park Brisbane | Gold Coast

 Will I get mobile phone service?

 This depends to some extent on your carrier.
-Generally coverage is moderate.
+Generally, coverage is moderate.
 Coverage is better from the parts of the plateau where you can see the Gold Coast.

 What do campers do upon arrival at The Settlement camping area?

 Stop at the information stand at the camping area entrance to find out more about the camping area and current park news for Springbrook.
-Take a camping tag, unless you have a printed copy with you, to display your booking number.

 Should I be worried about theft?